shareforcodex/AIimage/README.md

 when export the image, it alway export 1024x1536, fix it to canvas size

 clear canvas not works, also show current canvas status like size at right botton of window

+after clear canvas , i cant undo the clear, it not good, it should able to undo clear too